Will the Celtics cover the spread vs. the Pacers? Promo Codes, Betting Trends, Records ATS

 Celtics Betting Records & Stats

-- Boston and its opponents have scored more than 247.5 points in seven of 34 games this season.
+- Boston and its opponents have gone over 244.5 combined points in seven of 35 games this season.

-- The average point total in Boston's games this season is 231.3, 16.2 points fewer than this matchup's over/under.
+- The average total in Boston's games this season is 231.0, 13.5 points fewer than this matchup's over/under.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!